MTSU Stormwater Program Public Involvement & Events

 Tennessee Environmental Council 250K Tree Day!

-On February 24, 2018, TEC will be planting 250,000 native tree seedlings across Tennessee.
-This will be the largest community tree-planting event in Tennessee history.
-The Council is seeking sponsors and donors to cover the costs of seedlings.
-They also would like volunteers who agree to plant the trees!
+On February 24, 2018, TEC planted 250,000 native tree seedlings across Tennessee.
+This was the largest community tree-planting event in Tennessee history.

 Invasive Plant Removal at Oaklands Mansion/Maney Spring